-Replace batteries with one of the following approved brands: Duracell MN1604, MX1604, Energizer 522, Gold Peak 1604A, Changhong 6LR61.
+Replace batteries with one of the following approved brands:

+Duracell MN1604, MX1604 Energizer 522 and

+Gold Peak 1604A.

 These batteries can be purchased at your local retailer.

-NOTE: Do not use lithium batteries in this unit.

 WARNING!
 Use only the batteries specified.
 Use of different batteries may have a detrimental effect on the Smoke/CO alarm.
 A good safety measure is to replace the battery at least once a year, or at the same time you change your clocks for daylight saving time.